Published: Wednesday, February 20, 2002

 |

-Inside of doChangeTree(), we no longer have to rely on the IE method
+, we no longer have to rely on the IE method

-window.event.srcElement to retrieve the clicked object's reference.
+to retrieve the clicked object's reference.
 Instead we get

-the reference directly from the e parameter containing the this object.
+the reference directly from the e

 Finally, when it is necessary to lookup an object's reference dynamically using its

-ID, we call the standard document.getElementById() function instead of the IE-specific
+ID, we call the standard document.getElementById()

-function document.all.
+function document.all

 To summarize, here are the code differences between the original and the new